-You can use the restoreConfig and wsadmin commands to roll back a migrated WebSphere Process Server version 6.1 deployment cell to version 6.0.x.
+You can use the restoreConfig and wsadmin commands to roll back a migrated WebSphere Process Server version 6.2 deployment cell to version 6.1.x or 6.0.2.x.
 This returns the configuration to the state that it was in before migration.
 After rolling back the deployment cell, you can restart the migration process.

-When migrating a version 6.0.x deployment cell, you must complete the following if you want to be able to roll it back to its previous state after migration:
+When migrating a version 6.1.x or 6.0.2.x deployment cell, you must complete the following if you want to be able to roll it back to its previous state after migration:

 - 1. Back up the databases that support WebSphere Process Server components. - 2.
-Back up your existing configuration using the backupConfig command or your own preferred backup utility. - Run the backupConfig command or your own preferred utility to back up the version 6.0.x deployment manager configuration.
+(Optional) Back up your existing configuration using the backupConfig command or your own preferred backup utility.

+• Run the backupConfig command or your own preferred utility to back up the version 6.1.x or 6.0.2.x deployment manager configuration.